 I hope that the tips and resources here will help you as you start to learn how to play the cello.
 If you start with a comfortable and complete set-up, you’ll be able to learn more quickly and easily master more advanced techniques as you go.

-Remember that learning to play the cello requires an open mind and patience.
+Remember that learning cello as an adult requires an open mind and patience.
 It also means evaluating what you think are your limits so you can go beyond them and set new goals to reach.

-And when you learn to learn efficiently, eventually, you will have the ability to be your own guide and recognize precisely what you are hearing and what you want to hear.
-So the key to mastery is to stay committed and learn efficiently!
+And when you learn to learn efficiently, eventually you will have the ability to be your own guide and recognize precisely what you are hearing and what you want to hear.
+So the key to mastery when learning cello as an adult is to stay committed and just have fun with it.